This page has moved to here!

 The GH SIG aims to educate students about important issues affecting the practice of medicine internationally and here at home with the refugee population.
 We help connect students with faculty involved in global health, as well as, inform students of the many international health electives and summer opportunities available.

 The Integrative Health SIG exposes students to various approaches to healing and holistic care.
 We explore disciplines such as meditation, yoga, nutrition, acupuncture, mindfulness, and Chinese Medicine, in addition to traditional western medicine, and how they can be used in conjunction to attain and maintain a greater sense of well-being.
-IH SIG organizes Integrative Health Week; a week of events which include guest speakers, discussion panels and lectures focusing on various aspects of Integrative Health, and hosts monthly talks with clinical herbalist Guido Masé, co-founder and co-director of the VT Center for Integrative Herbalism.
+IH SIG organizes Integrative Health Week, a week of events which include guest speakers, discussion panels and lectures focusing on various aspects of Integrative Health, and hosts monthly talks with clinical herbalist Guido Masé, co-founder and co-director of the VT Center for Integrative Herbalism.
 For many of our events, we partner with nursing and physical therapy students in order to foster a better understanding of inter-professional collaboration in patient care.

 The primary goal of the Medical Ethics SIG is to promote thoughtful discussions on ethical issues in medicine on every level.
 This includes everything from personal interaction with individual patients to more broad considerations of racial, social, political, and economic impacts on the medical field.